divyanshukukreja/divyanshukukreja/README.md

 👋 I’m a Flutter App developer

-🌱   graduate with a B.Tech in CSE!
+🌱   Graduate with a B.Tech in CSE!

 📫 You can reach me - [divyanshukukreja1@gmail.com](mailto:divyanshukukreja1@gmail.com)